--7.3.
-Congestion Control-
+7.3 Congestion Control

 We conduct experiments to demonstrate the role of the congestion control mechanism in preventing congestion collapse.
 Figure 8(a) depicts the simple topology used to demonstrate congestion collapse due to unresponsive flows.
-An aggregate TCP flow with 10 micro-flows from host $n1 \rightarrow n3$ and a UDP aggregate flow with 10 micro-flows from host $n2 \rightarrow n4$ are created.
-Both flows have the same target rate (5Mbps).
-Figure 10 shows how TCP and UDP flows behave with respect to changing the bottleneck bandwidth (btlnkbw) from 1-5Mbps.
-The xaxis denotes the btlnkbw and the y-axis gives the throughput achieved by both flows.
-Figure 10(a) shows that the TCP flow gets its share of 5Mbps all the time because it does not go through the congested link.
-When the bottleneck bandwidth is 1Mbps, 4Mbps are wasted by UDP flows in the absence of the flow control.
-Figure 10(b) shows that, with flow control, the TCP flow gets an extra 8Mbps when btlnkbw is 1Mbps.
+An aggregate TCP flow with 10 micro-flows from host n1 to n3 and a UDP aggregate flow with 10 micro-flows from host $n2 \rightarrow n4$ are created.
+Both flows have the same target rate (5 Mbps).
+Figure 10 shows how TCP and UDP flows behave with respect to changing the bottleneck band-

+Figure 10: a.
+Without flow control and the TCP gets only 5 Mbps when bottleneck bandwidth is 1 Mbps of topology in Figure 8(a). b.
+With Flow control and now TCP gets 8 Mbps.
+Both flows have the same profile. width (btlnkbw) from 1-5 Mbps.
+The x-axis denotes the btlnkbw and y-axis gives the throughput achieved by both flows.
+Figure 10(a) shows that the TCP flow gets its share of 5 Mbps all the time because it does not go through the congested link.
+When the bottleneck bandwidth is 1 Mbps, 4 Mbps are wasted by UDP flows in the absence of the flow control.
+Figure 10(b) shows that, with flow control, the TCP flow gets an extra 8 Mbps when btlnkbw is 1 Mbps.
 The flow control mechanism prevents congestion collapse due to undelivered packets.

-We also experiment with varying the rate ratio,

-$R_r = \frac{sendingRate}{Profile} \quad \text{for UDP traffic.
-A value for } R_r \text{ of}$

-0.5 means that the flow is sending at 50% of its profile and a value for $R_r$ of 4 means the flow is sending at four times its profile.
-When the UDP sending rate is zero, TCP can use the entire 10Mbps, and there is no shaping (shaping drop is zero) at the edge.
-When the UDP sending rate causes drops at the bottleneck link (e.g., when btlnkbw = 1Mbps), congestion collapse occurs in the absence of flow control.
-With flow control, even when $R_r$ is 4 (the profile is 5Mbps and UDP is sending at 20Mbps), there is no congestion collapse.
+We also experiment with varying the rate ratio, $R_r = \frac{SendingRate}{Profile}$ for UDP traffic.
+A $R_r$ of 0.5 means that the flow is sending at 50% of its profile and a $R_r$ of 4 means the flow is sending at four times its profile.
+When the UDP sending rate is zero, TCP can use the entire 10 Mbps, and there is no shaping (shaping drop is zero) at the edge.
+When the UDP sending rate causes drops at the bottleneck link (e.g., when btlnkbw=1Mbps), congestion collapse occurs in the absence of flow control.
+With flow control, even when $R_r$ is 4 (the profile is 5 Mbps and UDP is sending at 20 Mbps), there is no congestion collapse.

 A more complex topology with multiple domains (Figure 8(b)) and with cross traffic is also used to study the flow control framework.
-An aggregate of TCP flows F1 between $n1 \rightarrow n8$ is created, in addition to several UDP flows such as F2, Cr1, Cr2, and Cr3 between $n2 \rightarrow n9$ , $n3 \rightarrow n4$ , $n5 \rightarrow n6$ , and $n7 \rightarrow n10$ , respectively.
+An aggregate of TCP flows F1 between $n1 \rightarrow n8$ is created, in addition to several UDP flows such as F2, Cr1, Cr2, and Cr3 between $n2 \rightarrow n9$ , $n3 \rightarrow n4$ , $n5 \rightarrow n6$ , and $n7 \rightarrow n10$ respectively.
 These Crs are used as cross traffic.
-The start and the finish times of the Cr flows are set differently to change the overall traffic load over the path for the flows F1 and F2.
-There are 10 micro-flows per aggregate in this set-up.
-Flows F1 and F2 have the same profile with target rate 5Mbps, and the cross traffic sending rate is 2Mbps.
+The start and the finish times of the Crs flows are set differently to change the overall traffic load over the path for the flows F1 and F2.
+There are 10 micro flows per aggregate in this setup.
+Flows F1 and F2 have same profile with target rate 5 Mbps, and cross traffic sending rate is 2 Mbps.